Skip to content

 Name: Bob, Score: 95

-• This allows you to clearly label which values go where.
+• This makes it easy to neatly specify what values go where.

-• Very helpful when dealing with lots of values or dynamically generated data.
+• Very useful when working with lots of values or dynamically populated data.

 3. Formatting Values (Numbers, Padding, Alignment)